Morse-Code-over-IP/chatserver-mopp-udp/README.md

   Please note that this is a server setting which affects all users.
 + When sending the command **:USR** (---... ..- ... .-.), the server will report the number of currently active users.

+# Is there any demo server?
+Yes, there is.
+You can connect your morserino to mopp.hamradio.pl:7373.
+Please just do not expect any high availability of this service.

 # References
 - Original [m32-chat-server](https://github.com/sp9wpn/m32_chat_server) by Wojtek, SP9WPN
 - ReImplementation [SigBit](https://github.com/tuxintrouble/sigbit) by Sebastian Stetter, DJ5SE